dfithian/dfithian.github.io/_posts/2020-05-05-ghc-profiling-including-docker.markdown

 done
 ```

+## Creating a Docker image

+If running in Docker, the steps to create a Docker image are a bit more involved.

+Your Docker container may need the following packages, which can be installed via `apt-get`: `ghc`, `ghc-prof`.

-Now, change your `Dockerfile` `ENTRYPOINT` to be this script.
-You will need to `COPY` this script to your container.
+Change your `Dockerfile` `ENTRYPOINT` to be the script above (in [viewing profile data](#viewing-profile-data)).
+You
+will need to `COPY` this script to your container.

 ## Running a Docker image and extracting data